PowerDNS/pdns/pdns/README-dnsdist.md

 ```
 > bpf = newBPFFilter(1024, 1024, 1024)
 > bpf:attachToAllBinds()
-> bpf:block(ComboAddress("2001:DB8::42"))
+> bpf:block(newCA("2001:DB8::42"))
 > bpf:blockQName(newDNSName("evildomain.com"), 255)
 > bpf:getStats()
 [2001:DB8::42]: 0
 evildomain.com.
 255: 0
-> bpf:unblock(ComboAddress("2001:DB8::42"))
+> bpf:unblock(newCA("2001:DB8::42"))
 > bpf:unblockQName(newDNSName("evildomain.com"), 255)
 > bpf:getStats()
 >
 ```

-The `blockQName()` method can be used to block queries based on the exact qname supplied, and an optional qtype.
+The `blockQName()` method can be used to block queries based on the exact qname supplied, in a case-insensitive way, and an optional qtype.
 Using the 255 (ANY) qtype will block all queries for the qname, regardless of the qtype.
 Contrary to source address filtering, qname filtering only works over UDP.
 TCP qname filtering can be done the usual way:

 ```
 > addAction(AndRule({TCPRule(true), makeRule("evildomain.com")}), DropAction())